 NYU Reynolds Program in Social Entrepreneurship

-Gabriel Brodbar is the Director of the NYU Reynolds Program in Social Entrepreneurship at New York University.
-Among the first cross-university initiatives of its kind, each year the program provides up to thirty $50,000 undergraduate and graduate scholarships and two years of intensive dedicated programming for students from across NYU who seek to realize pattern breaking change of social importance in sustainable and scalable ways.
-The program also brings significant social entrepreneurial resources to the NYU and NYC communities, including the "Social Entrepreneurship in the 21st Century" Speaker Series, social venture business plan competitions, and new classes in social entrepreneurship.
+Gabriel Brodbar is Executive Director of the NYU Reynolds Program in Social Entrepreneurship at New York University.
+Among the first cross-university initiatives of its kind, each year the program brings significant social entrepreneurial resources to the NYU and NYC communities, including the "Social Entrepreneurship in the 21st Century" Speaker Series, REAL workshop series, social venture business plan competitions, and new classes in social entrepreneurship.

 Prior to joining NYU, Gabriel served as the Director of Dartington-i New York, a national and international consulting firm providing a wide range of research and practice tools to city and state child welfare and social service systems, with special expertise in performance contracting systems and supportive housing development.
 He is the former founding Director of the Office of Housing Policy and Development at the New York City Administration for Children's Services, where he developed and implemented a data-based method of policy analysis that led to a fundamental change in New York City's housing policy for children, families and young adults involved in the child welfare system.
 Prior to that, Gabriel developed and operated award-winning, drop-out prevention and college preparatory programs for at-risk high school students in Houston and New York City including Upward Bound, AmeriCorps, and Liberty Partnership Programs.